Photo Courtesy of CBS

-Jim Davis used to do voice acting on the American Beef Council commercials.
-He would voice their slogan, “Beef, it’s what’s for dinner”.
+Jim Davis used to provide the voiceover for American Beef Council commercials, proclaiming their slogan, “Beef, it’s what’s for dinner”.

-There are only two cast members who stayed on the show for the entire fourteen seasons, Larry Hagman and Ken Kercheval (Cliff Barnes).
-But Hagman is the only one to appear in every single episode.
+Only two cast members stayed on the show for the entire fourteen seasons: Larry Hagman and Ken Kercheval (Cliff Barnes).
+Hagman is the only one to appear in every single episode.

-As they had not yet decided who was going to be the one that shoots J.R., several of the cast members were filmed actually firing the gun.
+As it had not yet been decided who was going to shoot J.R., several cast members were filmed firing the gun.
 The gun is now on display at the Southfork Ranch museum.

-The University of Washington named Patrick Duffy, 1 of the 100 Alumni of the Century.
+The University of Washington named Patrick Duffy #1 in its list of the 100 Alumni of the Century.

 Linda Gray was in People magazine’s annual Most Beautiful Woman list in 2013.

-At a certain point, Steve Kanaly, (Ray Krebbs) was considering leaving the show due to his lack of storylines.
-Larry Hagman was the one who came up with the idea that Ray should be Jock’s illegitimate son, and therefore giving him a reason to stay on.
+At one point, Steve Kanaly (Ray Krebbs) was considering leaving the show due to a lack of interesting storylines for his character.
+It was Larry Hagman who came up with the idea that Ray should be Jock’s illegitimate son, giving him a reason to stay on.

 Larry Hagman received a liver transplant in 1995, due to cirrhosis from years of heavy drinking.
-The operation saved his life, and he later became the National Spokesperson for the 1996 U.S. Transplant Games, that were presented by the National Kidney Foundation.
-He continued until his death, to serve as an advocate of both organ transplants and donations.
+The operation saved his life and he later became the National Spokesperson for the 1996 U.S. Transplant Games, presented by the National Kidney Foundation.
+He continued to serve as an advocate of both organ transplants and donations until his death.

-As of 2000, Patrick Duffy had only been out of work for a total of three weeks, out of 22 years that he has spent in show business.
+As of 2000, Patrick Duffy had only been out of work for a total of three weeks out of the 22 years he had spent in show business.

-Larry Hagman’s friend, David Crosby, (a musician) in 1969, gave Hagman some LSD after a concert which changed Hagman’s life.
-He said.
-“LSD was such a profound experience in my life that it changed my pattern of life and my way of thinking and I could not exclude it”.
-Later, Hagman was made aware of marijuana by Jack Nicholson.
-This was provided as a better and safer alternative to Hagman’s heavy drinking.
+In 1969 Larry Hagman’s musician friend, David Crosby, gave him some LSD after a concert.
+It changed Hagman’s life.
+He said, “LSD was such a profound experience in my life that it changed my pattern of life and my way of thinking and I could not exclude it.”
+Later, Jack Nicholson made Hagman aware of marijuana as a safer alternative to Hagman’s heavy drinking.
 Hagman said, “I liked it because it was fun, it made me feel good, and I never had a hangover”.